Pagure/pagure/doc/ticket_templates.rst

 ticket opened against a project and highlighting the information that are often requested/needed.

-The templates are providing in the git repository containing the meta-data for the tickets.
+The templates are provided in the git repository containing the meta-data for the tickets.
 They must be placed under a ``templates`` folder in this git repository, end with ``.md``and as the extension suggests can be formated as markdown.